 - Help out the hostess.
 If you are at a family party or a friend’s house for a get-together, offer to do the dishes or clean up some of the food.
 It will help distract you from cravings, but it will also make you look busy, so people will be less likely to offer you a drink.

+No matter how you tackle this time of year, remember that you are not the only one who has difficulty at this time of year.
+A lot of people find the holidays very challenging, and it can be important to think of how you might approach this season before it actually comes.
 One of the best things to do is to talk to friends you may have who are also sober.
 It is very likely that they will also have some issues with the holiday season, and together you might be able to come up with a plan that can help get both of you through the season sober.

 Having been on both sides of active addition, both the person using, and the person affected by a loved one using drugs and alcohol, Lucas has been involved in recovery since 2009.
 He has been working in the treatment industry since 2013.
 Using his personal experience and wealth of knowledge learned from professional development and immersion in the recovery field, he has spoken with thousands of families and helped hundreds of people attain long-term sobriety.
 In 2020, the opportunity presented to join in and start Illuminate Recovery.
 Understanding the importance of personalized treatment plans and the complex nature between substance abuse and co-occurring disorders, has helped Illuminate Recovery build a strong curriculum and a phenomenal staff.
 Illuminate Recovery now has a medical doctor who is board certified in addiction medicine and a psychiatric medical doctor who works side by side with independently licensed therapists to provide compassionate and effective treatment.